 Need for Speed with Go Carts in Port Austin & Caseville

 The Upper Thumb now has two full-featured go-kart tracks.
 In Port Austin.
 The track is large and its ideal for a tasting of real racing.
 As an adult, you can take the little ones on a full throttle ride around a great winding track.
 Check out Family Go Karts in Port Austin south of town off of M-53.
 In Caseville, Key North Mini Golf and Family Fun Center sport the largest track in mid-Michigan.
 With 15 new karts and some two-seaters so mom or dad can drive the youngsters around that are too small to do it themselves.

-Miniature Golf in Caseville, Port Austin, and Kinde
+Miniature Golf in Caseville and Port Austin

-There are numerous classic Putt-Putt and other family-friendly courses in Port Austin, Caseville, and Kinde.
-While the adults think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
+There are numerous classic Putt-Putt and other family-friendly courses in Port Austin, and Caseville.
+While the adults may think of these as trite and insignificant, the kids will remember these little family jaunts for a lifetime.
 Take advantage of these roadside attractions before they disappear to X Box video games.
 The biggest of the miniature golf circuit is Sandy Dunes Adventure Golf.
 It’s a short drive east of Caseville this modern course sports Huron County’s largest, (and only), waterfall in the Thumb.

 Visit a Working Fish Company in Bay Port

 Bayport Fish Company – Visit one of the few remaining operational commercial fish operations on the Great Lakes.
 Purchase fresh fish on-site and watch the operations.
 (Hope you like the smell of fish).
 If you’re in Caseville you can see their vessel Osprey tied up south of the break wall.
 Open seven days a week.